 - February 16, 2022: This visualization was updated to include both confirmed and probable cases.
 Data prior to February 1, 2022 includes only confirmed cases.

-A single confirmed case in the following setting initiates a facility-wide public health investigation:
+A single confirmed or probable case in the following setting initiates a facility-wide public health investigation:

 - Long-term care facilities include skilled nursing facilities (nursing homes) and assisted living facilities (community-based residential facilities and residential care apartment complexes).

-Two or more confirmed cases in the following settings initiate a facility-wide public health investigation:
+Two or more confirmed or probable cases in the following settings initiate a facility-wide public health investigation: